Testimony of the Day

 CAROLINA BBQ SAUCE

-This recipe is a little different that a tomato BBQ sauce, but it is very tasty!
+This recipe is a little different than a tomato BBQ sauce, but it is very tasty!
 This is one awesome pure protein and fat meal!
 I add a Protein Bread bun with an organic hotdog and I was one happy girl!

 To read more tips on how to accelerate weight loss, check out my book, Secrets to a Healthy Metabolism.
-Some awesome tips include, Pure Protein and Fat days, Activating Brown Fat, Intermittent Fasting, the After-burn effect, supplement suggestions and much more!
+Some awesome tips include Pure Protein and Fat days, Activating Brown Fat, Intermittent Fasting, the After-burn effect, supplement suggestions and much more!

 1 cup prepared yellow mustard